 (2) The CEO must on at least one occasion before a public auction is conducted under subregulation (1) cause a notice to be published in the Gazette describing the property to be offered for sale and giving the time, date and place of the auction.

-(3) The net proceeds of an auction sale conducted under this regulation must be credited to the Consolidated Fund.
+(3) The net proceeds of an auction sale conducted under this regulation must be credited to the Consolidated Account 2.

 Part 6 — Staff